 You want your parallettes to last for years, right?

 To make a smart long-term purchase and ensure your equipment durability, I’d suggest that you pay attention to:

 - The number of bolts used (preferably steel) if any

 - Whether the bolts holding the pieces in place are thick, long, and strong enough

 - Whether there’s protective rubber at the bottom to prevent wobbling, which can cause breaks, and to protect your floors.

 Weight capacity is critical for your safety.
 You don’t want to risk injuries if your parallettes break in the middle of your training on them, do you?

-That’s why I don’t think you should get a set with less than 250lbs of weight capacity.
-Of course, the higher that number, the safer, more durable, and better quality your parallettes bars, which makes them worth the money.
+That’s why I don’t think you should get a set with less than 250 pounds of weight capacity.
+Of course, the higher that number, the safer, more durable, and better quality your push up bars, which makes them worth the money.

 Ease of Assembly and Portability

-If you’re often on the move, like to exercise outside, or you’ll carry your parallettes around because you want the freedom to exercise wherever and whenever you feel like it, try to choose an easily portable, light product that fits into your backpack.
+If you’re often on the move, like to exercise outside, or you’ll carry your parallettes around because you want the freedom to exercise wherever and whenever you feel like it, try to choose a light and portable parallettes that fits into your backpack.